About Citizen Science

-The CBC is a nation-wide citizen science project of the Audubon Society which has just completed its 110th year of operation.
+The CBC is a nation-wide citizen science project of the Audubon Society, in operation for over a century.
 Director Chip Darmstadt now compiles the Plainfield CBC, in which North Branch staff and members have participated for many years.
 The CBC takes place between December 14 and January 5 every year.

 The GBBC is another nation-wide project, and is a joint project of the Audubon Society and the Cornell Lab of Ornithology.
 This event takes place over an extended weekend in February.
 NBNC has participated in this event with a teen birding trip.

 The AMP is a project of the North Branch Nature Center which seeks to monitor amphibians as they cross roads on their annual spring migration.
 Data is pooled with a like-minded organization, Save the Salamanders, and is also submitted to our state herpetologist for analysis.